rust-lang/cargo/src/doc/faq.md

 because they can be used for early development and temporary patches, even when people use the registry as the primary source of packages.

-# Why build crates.io rather than use Github as a registry?
+# Why build crates.io rather than use GitHub as a registry?

-We think that it’s very important to support multiple ways to download packages, including downloading from Github and copying packages into your project itself.
+We think that it’s very important to support multiple ways to download packages, including downloading from GitHub and copying packages into your project itself.

 That said, we think that crates.io offers a number of important benefits, and